-Maturation projects: If the partners are not yet ready to engage in a full partnership project, it is possible to apply for a maturation grant of DKK 1.0 to 1.5 million with a project duration of up to 18 months.
-The purpose of the maturation project is to achieve more information and certainty of essential aspects of the project, such as the technological solution, the business model or the partnership constellation.
+Maturation projects: If the partners are not yet ready to engage in a full partnership project, it is possible to apply for a maturation grant of DKK 0,8 to 1.5 million with a project duration of up to 18 months.
+The purpose of the maturation project is to achieve more information and certainty of essential aspects of the business model or the technological solution.

 Partners having been involved in a maturation project may subsequently apply for a full partnership project in competition with other applicants, but the total period of support should not exceed five years for any commercial partner.

 Both full partnership projects and maturation projects are selected on the basis of a concept note application.
-Shortlisted applicants are hereafter invited to present their proposal to an Advisory Committee.
+Short-listed applicants are hereafter invited to present their proposal to an Advisory Committee.
 If the concept note is approved, the selected partnerships are invited to prepare a project document.
 Financial support is available covering up to 75% of the cost of preparing the project document within the overall budget (maximum DKK 500,000 for a full partnership project and maximum DKK 100,000 for a maturation project).
 The concept note template is found in the annex to these guidelines and on www.dgbp.dk

-APPLICATION PROCESS 2022-23
+APPLICATION PROCESS 2023-24